Bia10/junoms/README.md

 JunoMS is a MapleStory v62 server emulator written in C without the standard library or any dependency at all.
-Currently, the executable is under 30kb and supports linux AMD64 only.
+Currently, the executable is under 30kb and supports linux i386 and AMD64 only.
 Windows support is planned once the core features are in place.

 I have learned many things from developing